anweiss/cddl/README.md

 If using Docker:

 > Replace `<version>` with an appropriate [release](https://github.com/anweiss/cddl/releases) tag.
-Requires use of the `--volume` argument for mounting `.cddl` and `.json` documents into the container when executing the command.
-The command below assumes these documents are in your current working directory.
+Requires use of the `--volume` argument for mounting `.cddl` documents into the container when executing the command. `.json` or `.cbor` files can either be included in the volume mount or passed into the command via STDIN.

 ```sh
 docker run -it --rm -v $PWD:/cddl -w /cddl ghcr.io/anweiss/cddl-cli:<version> help